rajeshsola/rajeshsola.github.io/profile.md

 - Open source software that help for your IOT development, Open Source For You, February 2017.

 - Managing Timeseries Data using InfluxData, Open Source For You, April 2017

+- Qt Programming for HTTP REST Clients, Open Source For You, May 2017

 Some of these articles are available for public access @ opensourceforu.com/author/rajesh-sola